dborzov/borzov.ca/content/posts/frenchirix.md

 Not to waste time with spelling and all that grammar stuff is the most obvious thing, but it's kinda obvious anyway.

 What else then?
 Right now, the best I was able to come up with are the mini-games you see on the website, but I am not particularly happy with them either.
-I think that we can find better ideas if we think about it carefully enugh.
+There must be some better ways to do that, if we think about it well enough.
 I just don't see them yet.

 Do you have any suggestions?
-Please let me know.
+If so, please let me know.

 #### 2. Design driven by feedback
 I am building this first and foremost for my kids.

-The design is driven by the feedback I get from them using the app.
+The app's design is driven by the feedback I get from them using the app.

 Numerous times now, I had the expereince of something in Frenchirix turning out working in a completely different way than I expected.

+So this feedback's really helpful in getting the direction of the development grounded.

 #### 3. Practicing Comprehensible Input